abhishek-agrl/agent-orchestrator/README.md

 ### How to Add a New Messaging Channel (e.g. Slack/WhatsApp)
 1. Implement a polling loop or webhook route in a new file (e.g. `slack_bot.py`), following the structure of `telegram_bot.py`.
-2. Link the received message to `execute_crewai_chat` from [runtime.py](file:///Users/abhishek/Developer/agent-orchestrator/runtime.py) for conversational execution.
+2. Link the received message to `execute_workflow_step_by_step` from [runtime.py](file:///Users/abhishek/Developer/agent-orchestrator/runtime.py) for conversational execution.
 3. Persist the human and agent response in the database using the same `models.Message` schema.
 4. Register the bot startup in `main.py` inside the `@app.on_event("startup")` handler.